Widely considered one of the finest college art museums in the country, the Williams College Museum of Art is a department of Williams College.

 The mission of the Williams College Museum of Art is “to advance learning through lively and innovative approaches to art for the students of Williams College and communities beyond the campus.”
 The museum was accredited by the American Association of Museums in 1993 and re-accredited in 2004.

-WCMA houses nearly 13,000 works that span the history of art.
+WCMA houses over 13,000 works that span the history of art.
 The museum encourages multidisciplinary teaching through encounters with art objects that traverse time periods and cultures.
 An active, collecting museum, its strengths are in modern and contemporary art, photography, prints, and Indian painting.
 The museum is especially known for its stellar collection of American art from the late 18th century to the present.
 With the largest collection in the world of works by the brothers Charles and Maurice Prendergast, the museum is a primary center for study of these American artists in a transatlantic context of the 19th and early 20th centuries.

 WCMA’s signature exhibition style is to place art within a broad cultural and historical context.
 Special exhibitions curated by museum staff, faculty, students, and guest curators focus on new scholarship and encourage multiple perspectives.
 The museum’s catalogues are consistent with this mode of presentation, in that they typically include writings from a range of scholars, and it is characteristic to find art historians and artists writing alongside historians and political scientists.
 WCMA actively publishes catalogues to accompany our self-organized loan exhibitions, many of which travel nationally and internationally.
 Some of these exhibitions include: Introjection: Tony Oursler, mid-career survey, 1976–1999 (1999); Carrie Mae Weems: The Hampton Project (2000); Prelude to a Nightmare: Art, Politics, and Hitler’s Early Years in Vienna, 1906–1913 (2002); Kara Walker: Narratives of a Negress (2003); Moving Pictures: American Art and Early Film, 1890–1910 (2005); Jackson Pollock at Williams College: A Tribute to Kirk Varnedoe ’67 (2006); Beautiful Suffering: Photography and the Traffic in Pain (2006); Drawing on Hopper: Gregory Crewdson/Edward Hopper (2006); Making It New: The Art and Style of Sara and Gerald Murphy (2007); Liu Zheng: The Chinese (2008), and Prendergast in Italy (2009).
 WCMA has received recognition from the International Association of Art Critics for the following four exhibitions: Introjection: Tony Oursler, mid-career survey, 1976–1999; Prelude to a Nightmare: Art, Politics, and Hitler’s Early Years in Vienna, 1906–1913; Moving Pictures: American Art and Early Film, 1890–1910; Making It New: The Art and Style of Sara and Gerald Murphy, and Prendergast in Italy.